JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

                   (0, 30))

 sol = solve(prob, Rodas4())
-plot(sol, idxs = joint.phi)
+plot(sol, idxs = joint.phi, title="Damped pendulum")
 ```
 This time we see that the pendulum loses energy and eventually comes to rest at the stable equilibrium point ``\pi / 2``.

 ## A linear pendulum?
 When we think of a pendulum, we typically think of a rotary pendulum that is rotating around a pivot point like in the examples above.
 A mass suspended in a spring can be though of as a linear pendulum (often referred to as a harmonic oscillator rather than a pendulum), and we show here how we can construct a model of such a device.
+This time around, we make use of a [`Prismatic`](@ref) joint rather than a [`Revolute`](@ref) joint.
+A [prismatic joint](https://en.wikipedia.org/wiki/Prismatic_joint) has one positional degree of freedom, compared to the single rotational degree of freedom for the revolute joint.

 ```@example pendulum
 import ModelingToolkitStandardLibrary.Mechanical.TranslationalModelica as T